 You can add to this idea by getting creative with the train – if they hear the word again, they can add flowers, leaves, trees, etc. to their decor.

 For general conference, here’s a fun way to keep track of different words you might hear.
-Put a penny or bean on a square each time you hear that word in a talk.
+Put a penny or bean on a square on these printables each time you hear that word in a talk.

 Whenever you reach five times on a word, you could switch out the pile with a five-cent coin or different-colored bean.
 Write in other words you might hear in conference.